Meet the team

 Andrew joined Chris at Rothay Garden in July 1991, and has been Head Chef for the hotel ever since.
 Coming from Suffolk, Andy is definitely a “country boy” at heart, which is probably why he has settled so well in Grasmere.

 Commencing his career with Maison Talbooth in Suffolk (one of the leading and innovative country house hotels of its time), he learned his trade before moving to London to gain the vital experience that the big hotels offered, with experience over the next 7 years with the Savoy, Connaught, Berkeley and Dorchester.

 With experience like that and a natural flair for good honest food, a respect for rural ways and a willingness to embrace new techniques and innovations, it’s easy to appreciate that Andrew has the respect of so many of his peers.
 In 1991, he was living in the Lake District and joined Chris here at Rothay Garden, to begin a great professional relationship that has now spanned over two decades.

-During the re-development period in 2008, Andrew spent time at the two-Michelin starred Andrew Fairley at Gleneagles and the Michelin starred Northcote Manor to refresh his skills.
-With a brand new “state-of-the-art” kitchen, and a creative and dedicated team, he is now creating exciting and delicious menus here at Rothay Garden and hopefully, for many years to come.
+During Rothay Garden's re-development period, Andrew spent time at the two-Michelin starred Andrew Fairley at Gleneagles and the Michelin starred Northcote Manor to refresh his skills.
+With a new “state-of-the-art” kitchen installed, and a creative and dedicated team, he is now creating exciting and delicious menus here at Rothay Garden and hopefully, for many years to come.

 Elliott’s background was pub management and relief management in and around Newcastle.
 Chris was confident, that after being dispatched to establishments with either staffing, financial or customer profile problems that any issues facing Elliott here would easily be addressed.